 Not knowing if we were ever going to get our Green Card, my parents never bought a house.
 Instead, we moved from place to place trying to find a rented one that we could live the longest without having to pack our things again.
 And still, every time we relocated, I knew deep down that that space was temporary and that I could never really call it home.

 So what was home for me?
 I imagined that the day I was able to become a citizen of the United States of America was going to be the exact moment when I felt like I could plant my roots and grow, when I could have that feeling of being in the right place.
 But, after 20 years of living in this country, with a Green Card in hand and about to be able to get that blue passport, it still feels like I don’t belong.
-The news tell that to me every day.

-After all these years of fearing attachment, I think I’ve come to terms with the fact that this is how it’s going to be for me probably for the rest of my life.
+After all these years of fearing attachment, I think I’ve come to terms with the fact that this is how it’s going to be for the rest of my life.
 Still, the idea of being an American citizen is something that I’m even now processing in my head, and that comes with so many overwhelming feelings.
 But one thing that I do know is that I’m rootless and that I’m only able to grow when I’m in movement.
 For me, home is fresh starts, the excitement and the fear of not knowing what’s next, and filling my heart (and suitcases) with warm memories.